Understanding the fundamentals of rebranding will help you make better decisions throughout the rebranding process.

 Somehow though, they are coming to you for your expertise, not knowing that you do not deal with the queries they are after.

-This is most likely because of a confusing brand, or an unclear understanding of the services you offer.
+This is most likely because of a confusing brand identity, or an unclear understanding of the services you offer.
 They may have misinterpreted the message you put forth through your branding, therefore coming to you in the off chance that you will be able to come to their aid.